rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 * `--include-parts-dir=path/to/doc.parts/<crate-name>`: Include cross-crate information from this previously written `doc.parts` directories into a collection that will be written by the current invocation of rustdoc.
 May only be provided with `--merge=finalize`.
 May be provided any number of times.
 * `--merge=none`: Do not write cross-crate information to the `--out-dir`.
 The flag `--parts-out-dir` may instead be provided with the destination of the current crate's cross-crate information parts.
 * `--merge=shared` (default): Append information from the current crate to any info files found in the `--out-dir`.
 * `--merge=finalize`: Write cross-crate information from the current crate and any crates included via `--include-parts-dir` to the `--out-dir`, overwriting conflicting files.
-This flag may be used with or without an input crate root, as it can links existing docs.
+This flag may be used with or without an input crate root, in which case it only links crates included via `--include-parts-dir`.

 ## Example